monitdle/learning-python/EMBL.md

 # Introduction to Python Programming: 2.
 Beginning Programming
 ## _Exercise 2.1_: .append() and not in
-- Make second list and append to first one.
+- make second list and append to first one.
 ```
 shopping = ['bread', 'potatoes', 'eggs', 'flour', 'rubber duck', 'pizza', 'milk']
 shopping2 = ["cheese", "flour", "eggs", "spaghetti", "sausages", "bread"]